The InSAR absolute phase amid singularities: Conclusion

 The proposed general definition \eqref{eq:phia} of the absolute phase is purely observational and universally applicable.
 It is consistent with and extends previous definitions for point-like targets, whose absolute phase is proportional to the range difference under simplifying assumptions.

 This general absolute phase exhibits challenging properties.
 Its direct observation would require continuous measurements along the absolute path, while a regular interferogram only samples the endpoints.
 Fig. \ref{fig:threesurfts} illustrates the need for continuous observations: the absolute phase is path dependent, determined by intermediate states between $s = 0$ and $s = 1$ that discrete observations cannot capture.
-Sec. \ref{sec:patch} shows that path dependence in configuration space $\Wn$ is equivalent to the existence of unpatchable absolute phase singularities, with absolute phase jumps by nonzero integer multiples of $2 \pi$.
+Path dependence implies that the absolute phase is not proportional to a range difference.
+Sec. \ref{sec:patch} shows that path dependence in the configuration space $\Wn$ is equivalent to the existence of unpatchable absolute phase singularities, with absolute phase jumps by nonzero integer multiples of $2 \pi$.
 In observations, these absolute phase singularities can occur even for perfect coherence (Fig. \ref{fig:unwrap}), and they complicate observation-based reconstruction of the absolute phase.

-The absolute phase usually needs to be reconstructed, using assumptions.
-In multidimensional interferograms, multifrequency methods (for point-like targets) or external information are commonly combined with phase unwrapping.
+The absolute phase usually needs to be reconstructed using assumptions.
+For multidimensional interferograms, multifrequency methods (for point-like targets) or external information are commonly combined with phase unwrapping.
 Phase unwrapping can reconstruct the absolute phase up to a constant, provided certain conditions are met.
 Absolute phase singularities are a challenge as they generally leave no trace in the interferogram, and yet unwrapping paths are to avoid them.
 Sec. \ref{sec:multidimensional} re-interprets conditions in which the absolute phase can be reconstructed up to a constant through unwrapping \cite{itoh82}, accounting for absolute phase singularities.

-How useful a concept is the absolute phase, given these challenges?
-Path dependence implies that the absolute phase cannot be interpreted as a range difference, equivalent displacement or phase center position.
-Previous statements about the absolute phase's essentiality for determining displacement or height from interferometric observations implicitly assumed point-like targets \cite{lombardini98,rosen00}, for which path dependence and absolute phase singularities do not occur.
-The general concept of the absolute phase is useful because it enables analysis of when point-target interpretations break down and what an unwrapped interferogram represents.
-In summary, the general definition and the theoretical analysis enable a comprehensive evaluation of InSAR products and processing chains.
+The reconstructed absolute phase may serve as input to displacement or elevation retrieval algorithms, though this assumes proportionality to range difference.